 In June 2025, Qualcomm Inc., a US-based semiconductor and technology company, acquired Alphawave Semi for $2.4 billion.
 This acquisition is intended to enhance Qualcomm’s presence in the data center chip market by combining its custom CPU and NPU capabilities with Alphawave Semi’s advanced connectivity technologies.
 The integration will enable Qualcomm to offer more efficient, high-performance, and comprehensive computing platforms tailored for AI inferencing and the evolving demands of modern data centers.
 Alphawave Semi is a UK-based semiconductor company specializing in data center chips.

-Major players in the data center chip market are Google LLC, Samsung Electronics Co.
+Major companies operating in the data center chip market are Google LLC, Samsung Electronics Co.
 Ltd., Huawei Technologies Co.
 Ltd., Intel Corporation, IBM Corporation, Cisco Systems Inc., Oracle Corporation, Qualcomm Technologies Inc., Sk Hynix Inc., Broadcom Inc., Hewlett Packard Enterprise, Fujitsu Limited, NVIDIA Corporation, Advanced Micro Devices Inc., Texas Instruments Incorporated, STMicroelectronics N.V., Marvell Technology Group Ltd., Arm Holdings Plc, Monolithic Power Systems Inc., Ampere Computing LLC.

 Note that the outlook for this market is being affected by rapid changes in trade relations and tariffs globally.
 The report will be updated prior to delivery to reflect the latest status, including revised forecasts and quantified impact analysis.
 The report’s Recommendations and Conclusions sections will be updated to give strategies for entities dealing with the fast-moving international environment.